gruhflust/dto_admin/README.md

 ## Usage

-The inventory `inventory/hosts.ini` contains the target host `192.168.188.121` and uses the user `root` for the connection.
+The inventory `inventory/hosts.ini` contains the Debian host `192.168.188.121` and the Proxmox host `192.168.188.150`.
+Both use the user `root` for the connection.

 The playbook `dto_user.yml` ensures that the user `ironscope` exists, creates a home directory, adds the user to the appropriate admin group for the detected distribution and forces a